beebooplena/Project-2/README.md

 ### User`s goals
 * Children and adults can use this game to play a simple game to have fun.
 * Children and adults can play this game to help deciding what to do next.
-One example can be that a teacher can use this game in the classroom If the teacher wins over the computer, the students can play outside, if computer wins, the students can play inside.
+One example can be that a teacher can use this game in the classroom.
+If the teacher wins over the computer, the students can play outside, if computer wins, the students can play inside.
 * For people that wants to play a simple game.

 ### User Stories